-The School of Music placement exams are only required for incoming Bachelor of Music and Graduate Music students.
+The School of Music placement exams are not requried for incoming Undergraduate Students.
 However, we do recommend all incoming Music students take the exams to ensure they are placed in classes appropriate to their skill level.
-Exams are administered on all audition days.
-To sign up for placement exams, please complete the School of Music Audition form.
+All exams are currently being offered remotely.
+To sign up for placement exams, please complete the forms below:

 The exam is divided into two parts:

-This is a 45-minute live exam given on audition days.
+This is a 60-minute exam administered online.
 No additional materials may be used during this exam.

 Basic Skills: to be exempted from MUS 130 (Music Fundamentals)

 - Simple and Compound Meters

 - Note Value Equivalencies (and how Dotted Values work)

 - Scales: Major, Minor (Natural, Harmonic & Melodic), Chromatic, Modes

 - Key Signatures for Major & Minor Keys